JacksonCampolattaro/GSoC-2021/about.md

 I worked with my mentor to devise an algorithm that could put a box around only the relevant part of the query, which let us use smaller boxes as we descended the tree.

-After further development, I had produced a prototype which fit nicely into CGAL's existing abstraction and provided several tunable parameters:
+After further development, I had produced a prototype which fit nicely into CGAL's existing abstraction.
+This work is visible in [another branch](https://github.com/JacksonCampolattaro/cgal/tree/boxed-queries);
+it adds a new [Boxed Query type](https://github.com/JacksonCampolattaro/cgal/blob/boxed-queries/AABB_tree/include/CGAL/internal/AABB_tree/Boxed_query.h), which wraps the objects we traditionally use for traversing the tree.
+This implementation provides several tunable parameters:
 - Number of boxes that surround the query (ranging from singly boxed to many)
 - Frequency with which we shrink the box to more closely fit the query as we descend the tree (ranging from never, to every level, to heuristically determining when it's necessary)